jmccann2000/tech-docs/documentation/docs/process/development/log_maintenance.md

 [//]: # (TODO: Add step-by-step navigation instructions)

 ### **1. Access Loupe**
-You can access loupe at [onloupe.com](http://onloupe.com/).
+You can access Loupe at [onloupe.com](http://onloupe.com/).
 You will need to reach out to your team lead if you do not have credentials.

 ### **2. Find the Error List**
 To find the list of unique errors and their occurrences, select "Resolve" from the left hand navigation pane.
 Then select